Musixmatch

 Musixmatch is an Italian music data company and platform for users to search and share song lyrics with translations.
-It is the largest platform of this kind in the world having 80 million users (50M active users), 8M lyrics and 130+ employees.
+Musixmatch has 80 million users (50 million active users), 12 million songs with their respective lyrics, and 115+ employees.

-In 2022, Musixmatch launched Musixmatch Podcasts a platform for transcription driven by AI and Community.
+In 2022, Musixmatch launched Musixmatch Podcasts, a platform for transcription that uses artificial intelligence and community.

 Overview

 Musixmatch's mobile app displays lyrics synchronized with the music being played.
 Its native apps can scan all the songs in a user's music library, find lyrics, and be used as a music player.
-On Android, it also supports music streaming services like Spotify, Google Play Music, Rhapsody, and YouTube.
-The company also has global agreements with Apple Music, Amazon Music, Instagram, Facebook, Google Search and Spotify.

 Features

-Musixmatch has a free, public database where lyrics are displayed.
-To contribute to the database, users can sign up and contribute lyrics, synchronizations, translations, and structuring to get points and move up levels.
-Musixmatch's points have no redeemable value, but are instead a marker of a particular user's contributions.

-Users that excel at contributing content to Musixmatch's database can take a test to become a Lyrics Curator, similar to the role of a Content Moderator.
-Lyrics Curators are eligible to assist Musixmatch with certain tasks in exchange for a monetary reward.
-Users who abuse Musixmatch for personal gain, including Lyrics Curators, are banned from contributing further.
-Musixmatch maintains quality guidelines as a standard to avoid such situations.
-Curators that repeatedly provide perfect/high-quality contributions have the chance to be hand-picked by Musixmatch to become a part of their internal team of Specialists, similar to an administrator, who approve and edit Curator contributions, and receive higher rewards.

-Musicians also have access to Musixmatch Pro to verify, distribute to streaming platforms such as Spotify, and enhance their lyrics with synchronization, tags, and translations.

-In October 2022, Musixmatch launched Podcasts, a platform that generates transcription every day for podcast episodes across different topics and charts, using its NLP base model architecture, Umberto, to tag keywords such as places, people and topics that are linked to topics on Wikipedia.
+In October 2022, Musixmatch launched Podcast, a platform that generates transcription every day for podcast episodes across different topics and charts, using its NLP base model architecture, Umberto, to tag keywords such as places, people and topics that are linked to topics on Wikipedia.